Danny Antonucci

-Daniel Antonucci (/ˌæntəˈnuːtʃi/, /it/; born February 27, 1957) is a Canadian animator, director, producer, writer, and voice actor.
+Daniel Antonucci (/ˌæntəˈnuːtʃi/, /it/; born February 27, 1957) is a Canadian animator, cartoonist, director, producer, writer, and voice actor.
 He created the Cartoon Network animated comedy series Ed, Edd n Eddy as well as Lupo the Butcher and The Brothers Grunt for MTV.
-He has also provided additional voice roles in one of his projects mainly voicing Mr. Sun in Ed, Edd n Eddy episode The Eds are Coming, the Eds are Coming and being a star in The Brothers Grunt.
+He has also provided additional voice roles (such as voicing Mr. Sun in Ed, Edd n Eddy episode The Eds are Coming, the Eds are Coming and being a star in The Brothers Grunt.)

 Antonucci dropped out of the Sheridan College of Visual Arts to take a job as an animator at Hanna-Barbera, and worked on a number of series: The Flintstone Comedy Show, Scooby-Doo and Scrappy-Doo, The Smurfs, and Richie Rich.
 He continued his career in Vancouver, working on animated shorts and television commercials at International Rocketship Limited, where he created his first solo work, Lupo the Butcher.
 For MTV, Antonucci made a number of bumpers, his series The Brothers Grunt, and the title sequence to animation showcase program Cartoon Sushi.
-He went on to create Ed, Edd n Eddy on Cartoon Network.

-Many of his commercials for Converse, ESPN, and Levi's won a number of awards, which he keeps in a trash can by his desk.
-Lupo the Butcher was a successful short and is considered to be a cult classic.

 Early life

 Antonucci's parents were Italian immigrants to Canada.
 His experiences as a child in an immigrant family deeply influenced his later work, such as Lupo the Butcher.

+Growing up, he originally got into animation from watching Popeye the Sailor cartoons, along many other 1950's and 1960's cartoons like Tex Avery, Quick Draw McGraw, and Huckleberry Hound.
+Antonucci was a whistler as a boy, whistling "Big Noise from Winnetka" often, a personal favorite song of his.
+Antonucci whistled the intro of Ed, Edd, and Eddy.

-Antonucci attended the Sheridan College of Visual Arts but quit to take a job as an animator at Canimage Production, a division of Hanna-Barbera.
+Antonucci attended the Sheridan College of Visual Arts, which at the time, was the only college in Canada that had Animation for a major.
+He later dropped out to take a job as an animator at Canimage Production, a division of Hanna-Barbera.